 The rule poses a problem for critics of EPA.
-While arguments can be made about the feasibility of some of the standards and the cost to comply, they cannot credibly allege that it is a… More
+While arguments can be made about the feasibility of some of the standards and the cost to comply,… More

 While EPA remains under attack by the GOP-majority House, that doesn’t mean that coal is off the hook.
 To the contrary, coal remains under attack itself.
 A number of recent stories demonstrate the multi-pronged effort by those who want to reduce or eliminate use of coal.
-For example, the Environmental Integrity Project and two Texas-based NGOs just filed suit against the Lower Colorado River Authority’s Fayette Power Project, alleging violations of NSR/PSD requirements and exceedances of particulate limits in the plant’s permit.
-There is no doubt that there is a concerted effort by NGOs to make life difficult for coal.
-Thus, even if… More
+For example, the Environmental Integrity Project and two Texas-based NGOs just filed suit against the Lower Colorado River Authority’s Fayette Power Project,… More

 Sometimes, Settlements Really Are Win-Win Propositions: An Innovative NDPES Settlement That Works For Everyone

 I don’t normally blog about cases in which I’m involved, but since this one made the front page of the Boston Globe, I suppose it’s sufficiently newsworthy.
 Yesterday, EPA announced that a settlement had been reached among EPA, MassDEP, our client GenOn Kendall, and the Charles River Watershed Association and the Conservation Law Foundation concerning the NPDES permit for Kendall Station.
-As a result of the settlement, when all the equipment needed to implement it has been installed, both the water intake and discharge and the thermal load will be… More
+As a result of the settlement,… More